 Initial determinations of eligibility are made by The Graduate School (graduate students) and/or Outreach Programs (continuing education and non-degree students).
 Decisions on re-entry students are also made by these respective offices.
 To establish eligibility, an applicant must complete the uniform domiciliary status questions included in the applications for admission to the university.
-For information on special provisions of Section 23-7.4 covering military families and persons living out-of-state but employed full-time in Virginia, contact The Graduate School.
+For information on special provisions of Section 23.1-500 covering military families and persons living out-of-state but employed full-time in Virginia, contact The Graduate School.

-Once a student receives an initial determination of eligibility, he or she may appeal for a review of the application by contacting the head of the office that made the determination (director of the Admissions office or assistant dean of The Graduate School).
+Once a student receives an initial determination of eligibility, he or she may appeal for a review of the application by contacting The Graduate School (graduate students) and/or Outreach Programs (continuing education and non-degree students).
 Appeal for a final administrative review of the decision to deny in-state tuition may be made to the university's Residency Appeals Committee.
 If there is any question of the right to classification as a domicile of Virginia, it is the student's obligation, prior to or at the time of registration, to raise the question with the administrative officials of James Madison University.
 Any party aggrieved by a final administrative decision shall have the right to petition within 30 days for a review by the Circuit Court of Rockingham County.

 Returning students may apply for reclassification from out-of-state to in-state status through the University Business Office.
-The Reclassification Application Form can be obtained at the UBO web site under "Residency Requirements."
+The Reclassification Application Form can be obtained at the UBO web site under "Residency."
 Denial of a request for such reclassification may be appealed within 30 days to the assistant vice president for finance with a final appeal within 30 days to the Residency Appeals Committee.
 Petition for review of this final appeal must be made within 30 days to the Circuit Court of Rockingham County.

 A change to in-state status may be made only when the completed application for reclassification form is received in the University Business Office prior to the first day of classes for that semester.
 Students are responsible for paying out-of-state tuition rates until in-state status has been approved.
-Refer to the University Business Office website and specifically the section "Residency Requirements" for the reclassification form and links to the Code of Virginia.
+Refer to the University Business Office website and specifically the section "Residency" for the reclassification form and links to the Code of Virginia.